DNS logging with NXLog

 There are few things more important to the operation of the Internet than DNS.
 We rely on DNS for translating easy-to-remember website names into the cryptic , numeric IP addresses needed to make such navigation possible.
-Although DNS is a very mature technology — having been an invaluable Internet service since 1985 — it still has some vulnerabilities.
-DNS was designed during an era when cyberattacks were unheard of, and, consequently, network security was of little or no concern.
+Although DNS is a very mature technology — it has been an invaluable Internet service since 1985 — it still has some vulnerabilities.
+DNS was designed during an era when cyberattacks were unheard of, and consequently, network security was of little or no concern.

-In today’s connected world, network-ready, DNS-dependent devices are ubiquitous.
-The attacks that are mounted against them are equally ubiquitous.
+In today’s world, network-ready, DNS-dependent devices are ubiquitous as well as the attacks that are mounted on them.
 Attackers frequently use DNS for data theft , denial-of-service, and other malicious activity.
-Without DNS logging, some security breaches could go completely undetected, until the — potentially irreparable — consequences of such a breach reveal some irreparable damage, only to be noticed days or weeks later.
+Without DNS logging, some types of security breaches would go completely undetected until the consequences of such a breach reveal some irreparable damage, only to be noticed days or weeks later.

 Security advantages of DNS logging

-- Network administrators can quickly detect and respond to cyberattacks by proactively monitoring DNS audit logs.
+- By proactively monitoring DNS audit logs, network administrators can quickly detect and respond to cyberattacks.

-- With an effective log strategy that forwards quality event data to a SIEM, the brunt of intrusion detection can be automated.
-Security operations center (SOC) personnel have more time to analyze suspicious alerts and proactively work on security tasks of a more proactive nature.
+- With an effective logging strategy responsible for forwarding quality events to a SIEM, the brunt of intrusion detection can be automated, giving security operations center (SOC) personnel more time for analyzing suspicious alerts and working on security tasks of a more proactive nature.

-- Aggregating DNS logs using a centralized log collection strategy, while filtering out low-quality events, can significantly boost threat detection efficiency.
-Some benefits of this approach are:
+- Aggregating DNS logs using a centralized log collection strategy while filtering out low-quality events can significantly boost threat detection efficiency.
+Some fringe benefits of this approach are:

-- The cost of storage and processing is reduced since filtering drops the majority of events that are of little or no security interest.
+- The cost of storage and processing are reduced since filtering drops the majority of events which are of little or no security interest.

-- Understanding and contextualizing events is much easier when streams of events are sent to a centralized logging location.
+- Event correlation is much easier to realize with streams of events being sent to a centralized logging server where they are aggregated.

-- GDPR and other compliance obligations are more easily fulfilled when combined with this centralized architecture and the ability to filter and securely forward specific events — necessary for compliance — to a secure storage location for archival.
+- GDPR and other compliance obligations are more easily fulfilled when combined with this centralized architecture and the ability to filter and securely forward specific events needed for compliance to a secure storage location for archival.